device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 An example configuration that leverages Nagios to automatically fail over the instance in case of a failure is also described.

-### Discovery across your instance - Sample IAM Policy
+### Discovery Across Your Instance - Sample IAM Policy

 :::note
 The following sample IAM policy is *not* needed to simply run Device42 on AWS.
 You would only set up an IAM policy similar to this one if you would like to **target** your AWS inventory for discovery, that is, you want to document your AWS Deployment in Device42.
 No IAM policy is necessary to RUN Device42 in AWS nor to discover infrastructure running elsewhere.
 :::

-Visit the [support site @ https://support.device42.com](https://support.device42.com/) to open a ticket or reach out to [support@device42.com](mailto:support@device42.com) if you have any more questions.
+Visit the [support site at https://support.device42.com](https://support.device42.com/) to open a ticket or reach out to [support@device42.com](mailto:support@device42.com) if you have any more questions.

 The following permissions are required to support discovery: